xiaoge26/tp/docs/UserGuide.md

 ### Add a savings Goal to the current account: `save`

-Adds a savings goal to teh current account. <br />
+Adds a savings goal to the current account. <br />
-will raise an alert when attempting to withdraw more than the savings goal, if attempt is before deadline
+Will raise an alert when attempting to withdraw more than the savings goal, if attempt is before deadline

 Format: `save AMOUNT` >> will then prompt the user for the deadline.

-* The amount to save has to be a number, -ve numbers alloed -- can be used to overwrite as no savings goal
+* The amount to save has to be a number, -ve numbers allowed -- can be used to overwrite as no savings goal
-* deadline entered has to be in dd-mm-YYYY format.
+* Deadline entered has to be in dd-mm-YYYY format.
 No other format will be entertained by the program
-* any error will only be displayed after the deadline is received and processed.
+* Any error will only be displayed after the deadline is received and processed.

 Examples:
 ```